-“Why the colours?
-Some of these doors are marked with green, yellow, red, black.”
+“Why the colors?
+Some of these doors are marked with green, yellow, red, and black.”

-“So the colours are telling us in what update they were removed in, these colours are acting as a timeline.”
+“So the colors are telling us in what update they were removed in; these colors are acting as a timeline.”

-“Yeah, I wonder why they shut the building down, this place would have sold for a mint, could have been a fancy hotel.”
-Alex added as they looked over the schematics, spying the enormous kitchen.
+“Yeah, I wonder why they shut the building down; this place would have sold for a mint; it could have been a fancy hotel.”
+Alex added as they looked over the schematics, spying on the enormous kitchen.

 “How long do you think it will take before Kit starts ripping down the walls to find these hidden doors?”

 “Uh ha!”
-They screamed as almost appearing from thin Kit had a crowbar in their hand, and hard started to knock chunks out of a wall.
+They screamed as, almost appearing from thin, Kit had a crowbar in their hand and had started to knock chunks out of a wall.

 Charlie gave a little salute to Alex and jogged over to Kit.